constracti/chords/README.md

 - An element with class `chords-hide` hides the lyrics.
 - An element with class `chords-larger` increases the text size of the lyrics.
 - An element with class `chords-smaller` decreases the text size of the lyrics.
+- An element with class `chords-copy` copies lyrics to the clipboard.
+When clicked, an element with class `chords-copied` is faded in for 1 second.

 ### Options